Western Philosophy & Pre-Rhetoric II Syllabus

-Armed with this vocabulary, students will read Plato, Aristotle, and other primary sources to grapple with those Great Ideas.
-Students will form their own thoughts by arguing in speech and in writing.
+Students will acquire and practice this knowledge through close readings of Plato, Aristotle, and other primary sources.
+Students will form their own thoughts by arguing in conversation and in writing.

 This course also reviews all prior stages of the Progymnasmata and covers the last stage: Thesis and Law.
 Students will learn to state a thesis/law clearly, provide arguments in its support, and state objections or counterarguments, and then respond to reasonable objections to their own thesis.

 Humanities is a discipline based upon the manipulation of abstract ideas as much as on the learning of concrete facts.
 As a result, humanities coursework and homework consists primarily in in-class discussion, or assigned reading and writing.

 - To become familiar with the basic vocabulary of western philosophy (metaphysics, epistemology, ethics, cosmology, etc.)

 - To understand Plato, Aristotle, and other seminal philosophers in their historical context and as thinkers relevant for us today